gregv12/fluxtion-server/docs/guide/plugin_extension_architecture.md

 - Reuse: Implement once, reuse across apps (e.g., a Kafka feed, a filesystem tailer, a metrics sink).
 - Separation of concerns: Business logic focuses on handling events and state transitions; plugins handle IO, timers, admin, and operational concerns.
-- Composability: Wire multiple plugins into an application using AppConfig without modifying business code.
+- Composability: Wire multiple plugins into an application using MongooseServerConfig without modifying business code.
 - Testability: Handlers can be unit tested with in-memory test doubles for the same plugin interfaces.

 ## Types of plugins